 - Are there any official guidelines (such as the security plan) specifying your security culture?
 If so, have they been shared at the local level? - Are the key security messages clearly understood across your organization?
 Do you have any local additions to these?
-If so, is everyone familiar with these? - Is the importance of knowledge security and good security behaviour clearly communicated by the management at the central and local level? - Do employees with specific security functions, such as screening, possess the qualifications required for the task?
+If so, is everyone familiar with these? - Is the importance of security and good security behaviour clearly communicated by the management at the central and local level? - Do staff with specific security functions, such as screening, possess the qualifications required for the task? - Are there structures in place to support knowledge sharing on key security tasks across departments?

-- Are there structures in place to support knowledge sharing on key security tasks across research groups or departments? - Do you have procedures for informing partners or visitors what a strong security culture is for you? - Do you offer training aimed at preparing students and staff to undertake security-related work at your organization?
-If so, who is responsible for ensuring that the right individuals are trained? - Do you have a procedure for ensuring that visitors, new students and new staff, etc., undergo and complete appropriate security training before being granted access to your premises and research data?
+- Do you have procedures for informing partners what a strong security culture is for you? - Do you offer training aimed at preparing staff to undertake security-related work at your organization?
+If so, who is responsible for ensuring that the right individuals are trained? - Do you have a procedure for ensuring that new staff and partners undergo and complete appropriate security training before being granted access to your premises and critical data? - Do you have a procedure for the staff to report security incidents?
+If yes, is it easily accessible and widely known across your organization? - When onboarding new staff, do you inform them about who to contact with any concerns or questions they may have?

-- Do you have a procedure for students and staff to report security incidents?
-If yes, is it easily accessible and widely known across the university or research institute? - When welcoming new students, visitors and staff, do you inform them about who to contact with any concerns or questions they may have? - Does your university or research institute have a procedure for addressing inappropriate security behaviour?
-If so, how is this procedure communicated to students, staff and partners?
+Does your organization have a procedure for addressing inappropriate security behaviour?
+If so, how is this procedure communicated to staff and partners?

-Crisis management is a key component of the overall security management aimed at building and enhancing resilience at your university or research institute.
+Crisis management is a key component of the overall security management aimed at building and enhancing the resilience of your organization.
 When a risk materializes or an unforeseen event turns into an actual security incident, it is important that you are ready to deal with it.
 Incidents can take many forms and vary both in scope and criticality, but the structures of efficient crises management remain the same.